plasticityai/coldbrew-star-wars-api-demo/README.md

 This project is a demo of [Coldbrew](https://github.com/plasticityai/coldbrew-star-wars-api-demo) a library that lets your run Python in JavaScript that demonstrates how Coldbrew can be used to port a Python library to JavaScript.

+In this particular project, Coldbrew is used to port the [Star Wars API](https://swapi.co/)'s Python Library, [swapi-python](https://github.com/phalt/swapi-python), to JavaScript in just [a few lines](/src/export.js).

 ## Demo

 ## How to Build

 ## How to Use

+## Various Features of Coldbrew Demonstrated

+Various, but not all, features of Coldbrew are demonstrated in this project.
+Here is a list of some of the features this demo project utilizes:

+1. **Building a Custom Coldbrew Python Environment** —

+2. **Running Python in JavaScript** —

+3. **Using a Third-Party Module** —

+4. **HTTP and Networking Access** —

+5. **Module Name Customization** —

+6. **Shrinking the Bundle Size to Save Space** —

 ## Contributing
 The main repository for this project can be found on [GitLab](https://gitlab.com/Plasticity/coldbrew-star-wars-api-demo).
 The [GitHub repository](https://github.com/plasticityai/coldbrew-star-wars-api-demo) is only a mirror.
 Pull requests are welcome on [GitLab](https://gitlab.com/Plasticity/coldbrew-star-wars-api-demo).